 Mapping Out the Buyer Journey

-Once you’ve ironed out the core components of your go to market strategy, you’ll need to think about the process that takes place before prospective customers in your audience are ready to decide.
+Once you’ve ironed out the core components of your go to market strategy, you’ll need to think about the buying process that takes place before prospective customers in your audience are ready to decide.

 The three main stages in the buyer journey are: